sethbern/CSJava/_sources/Unit2-Using-Objects/topic-2-3-methods-no-params.rst

 Summary
 -------------------

-- **Methods** are a set of instructions that define the behaviors for all objects of the class.
+- **Methods** are a set of instructions that define the behaviors for objects of the class.

 - Use **dot notation** to execute an object's method.
 This is the object's name followed by the dot (.) operator followed by the method name and parentheses: **object.method();**

 - A **method signature** is the method name followed by the parameter list which gives the type and name for each parameter.

-- Methods do not have to take any parameters, but you still need the parentheses after the name when you call the method.
+- If a method has no parameters, you still need the parentheses after the name when you call the method.

 - An **object method** or **non-static method** is one that must be called on an object of a class.
 It usually works with the object's attributes.